-The London Science Museum plans to exploit the excrement of its visitors to generate electrical energy and thereby reduce its energy bill, announced its director.
+The London Science Museum plans to use the droppings of its visitors to produce electrical energy and thus reduce its energy bill, announced its director.

-"Since the museum is free, it would be a good way for visitors to make a contribution," said John Tucker, director of the museum.
-"With three million visitors a year, we have large electric bills."
+“As the museum is free, it would be a good way for visitors to make a contribution,” explained John Tucker, director of the museum.
+"With three million visitors a year, we have significant electricity bills."

 Estimates, based on the figure of 3 million annual visitors, predict that the energy produced would be 1.530 kilowatts / hour, enough electricity to power 15.000 light bulbs each year.

-This idea follows the discovery in the United States of a way to exploit the bacteria from excrement to make an energy resource.
+This idea follows the discovery in the United States of a way to exploit the bacteria in excreta to make an energy resource.

-The desire to reduce energy costs is already at the heart of the concerns of the Science Museum, which had solar panels installed on its roof last year.
+The desire to reduce energy costs is already at the heart of the concerns of the Science Museum, which installed solar panels on its roof last year.